 If you were raised in an abusive home; you may grow up to find yourself in the same situation.
 No one should live in abuse.
 There are many types of domestic violence.
 All abuse causes shame, fear, low-self esteem, depression, and anger.

 National Coalition Against Domestic Violence

 If you are a victim of domestic violence, please do not suffer in silence.
-There are organizations and trained people that can give you support and understand what you are going through.
-You must protect yourself and you children.
+There are organizations and trained people that can give you support and understand what you are experiencing.
+You must protect yourself and your children.
 Contact the organization in this post to get help with counseling, legal advice and a safe place to go for yourself and children.

 Many men and women who live in abusive situations don’t leave.
 Do not feel embarrassed if you have not reached out for help.
 The abuser is an expert at manipulation and creating fear in those they abuse.
 If you are not ready for help, we applaud your steps it getting help or getting away and into a healthy environment.

 - Cosmetic Assistance – Survivors of abuse need plastic surgery after being but, burned, or sustaining broken bones.
 For these men and women, they offer reconstructive and cosmetic medical assistance for free.

 - Help for Family or Friends – They offer instruction on how to talk to a friend, family member or someone who is in an abusive relationship.

 - Help for Reproductive Coercion – Abuser sometimes insists on their partner becoming pregnant, knowing this will tighten their hold and make it more difficult for the person to leave.

 - Support for HIV/AIDS – Women are 3 times more likely to have a diagnosis of HIV/AIDS because of intimate partner violence.

 One Broadway, Suite B210